≡ Menu

 • Or they need to go outside to go to the bathroom,

-• Or theirs a squirrel running up a tree,
+• Or a squirrel is running up a tree,

 Now there is…

-On a whole, these dogs are pretty healthy, but just like the healthiest humans can sick or have some health problems, so can collies.
+Overall, these dogs are pretty healthy, but just like the healthiest humans can get sick or have some health problems, so can collies.
 The most common things that can go wrong with a collie’s health are:

-Some Collies may develop an eye anomaly that can cause them to suffer from other more serious eye issues such as retinal detachment.
-Most of the collies who have this eye anomaly live with it and don’t incur bigger problems.
-That said however, if your Collie does develop a condition that does require further treatment, don’t be surprised if you get handed a vet bill near or around $3,000 bucks (per eye)!
+Some Collies may develop an eye anomaly that can cause them to suffer from other more serious eye issues, such as retinal detachment.
+Most collies with this eye anomaly live with it and don’t incur more significant problems.
+However, if your Collie develops a condition requiring further treatment, don’t be surprised if you get a vet bill near or around $3,000 bucks (per eye)!

 Other medical conditions that could affect may include: